Jamie Shaul

-Shaul spent time on loan at the York City Knights in the Kingstone Press Championship in 2013.
+Shaul spent time on loan at the York City Knights in the Kingstone Press Championship in 2013 and at Wakefield Trinity in 2022.
+In 2025 Shaul joined Goole Vickings ahead of there first ever Betfred League 1 professional season.

 Background

 Shaul was born in Kingston upon Hull, East Riding of Yorkshire, England.

 Playing career

+Hull FC

 An ex-brick layer, he was Hull's U20 player of the year in 2012 and has been ever present since August 2013.
 In the 2014 season, he has made 14 appearances and scored 10 tries.